-Learn some anxiety management tools.
-Anxiety makes us undisciplined.
-Learn a deep breathing technique or a relaxation technique to help you stay put.
+Anxiety makes us undisciplined writers.
+Learn some anxiety management tools, perhaps a deep breathing technique or a relaxation technique to help you stay put.
 Anxiety is part of the process—learn how to manage it!

 What ways have you discovered to manage your writer’s anxiety?
 What form does your anxiety take?
 Perhaps you are unaware that you even have writing anxiety because it can often masquerade as something else entirely.
 Fears and doubts related to writing anxiety take many forms.
 While each may have their own remedy or mediation method, simply recognizing the source can lessen the frequency and severity of these anxious moments.